smethana/random-shit/assembly/x86-64/bind-shell.md

 	push rdx
 	push rdx ; the same stack logic as in 'bind' syscall

-	mov rsi, rsp ; client will be storred in rsi push 16 ; size of 'addr'
+	mov rsi, rsp ; client will be stored in rsi push 16 ; size of 'addr'
 	lea rdx, [rsp]
 	syscall